 - Although the Continental Navy was established by Congress on 13 October, 1775 – it disappeared when Congress had the Continental Navy’s ships absorbed into the War Department.
 The Department of the Navy, which today encompasses the Marine Corps, was not established until 30 April 1798 – well after the 10 November 1775 establishment of the Marine Corps.

-- The CTC must not assume Attention when calling commands.
-The CTC must perform all of the movements with the rest of the team.
+- The commander does not assume Attention when calling commands, but performs all of the movements with the rest of the team.

-- Ceremonial cords are for static display on flags only.
+- The gold ceremonial cord and tassels are for static display on flags only.